quantum-bits/galilee-server/seeds/prod/practices/visual-art.md

-# Scripture Engagement Through Visual Art
+{ "title": "Scripture Engagement Through Visual Art" }

 Images connect with our emotions and can convey deep truths.
 Images can be powerful triggers to help us remember the stories and connect with the truths